Sudharshan2005/ParkSense/README.md

-Sure!
-Here's a sample `README.md` file for your **ParkSense** project.
-I've assumed it's a smart parking system—let me know if you'd like it adjusted for a different purpose:

----

 # 🚗 ParkSense

 **ParkSense** is a smart parking system designed to help drivers find available parking spots in real-time using IoT sensors, machine learning, and a user-friendly web/mobile interface.
 The system aims to reduce traffic congestion and save time by optimizing parking space utilization in urban areas.